Bilal2453/coro-docs/docs/coro-net.md

 #### Callback: onConnect(read, write, socket, updateDecoder, updateEncoder) {#createServer-callback-onConnect}

-A callback that would be called every time a new incoming connection is received.
+A callback that'd be called every time a new incoming connection is received.

 **Callback Parameters:**